Standing Up: Mobilization, Alliances and Action

 Mobilizing Our Power Together is about rallying our collective power to amplify our voices and our social and political change agenda, and to stand up for our rights, justice, freedom and dignity.
-Power with has to do with finding common ground among different interests in order to build collective strength.
-In Rising Up and Building Up we talked about investing in the kinds of processes and deep conversation that bring people together and generate mutual support, solidarity, and recognition and respect for differences so that collaboration can multiply individual talents, knowledge and resources to make a larger impact.
-In addition, this power with provides a grounding sense of community and spiritual connection.+ Read More
+Our power lies in finding common ground among different interests to build collective strength.
+In Rising Up and Building Up we talked about creating the kinds of processes and deep conversations that bring people together and generate mutual support, solidarity, and recognition and respect for differences.
+This way, collaboration multiplies individual talents, knowledge and resources to make a larger impact.
+Collective power, what we call “power with”, provides a grounding sense of community and emotional/spiritual connection.+ Read More

-Mobilizing power with is about developing planning actions, tactics and strategies that tap into different types of knowledge and leadership, and affirming to ourselves and to external audiences that we are in this together.
+Mobilizing power with is about developing plans, tactics and strategies that tap into different types of knowledge and leadership, and affirming to ourselves and others that we are in this together.

 “The unfulfilled promise of women’s equality cannot be realized without mobilizing the power of women’s voices, knowledge and numbers for sustained pressure and influence on policies, institutions and social norms.
 With growing backlash and violence today, organizing women is also about using women’s organizing power for self-defense, and for protecting activists and their organizations.” – JASS

-JASS’ core mission—building women’s collective leadership and organizational power—is based on the belief that women, who are most affected by the political, economic, environmental and health crises reverberating across the world, are also at the forefront of change in their communities.
-Though often invisible or portrayed as victims in the media, women bring solutions and play crucial roles leading their communities in defending rights, addressing needs, challenging excesses of power, and promoting long-term change—often at great personal risk.
-Better equipped, resourced and connected women can play an even more vital role in making sure that political change leads to real change in people’s lives.
-The task of mobilizing power with is precisely the way that we ensure that the people most affected play leadership roles and are at the heart of action for change.
+JASS’ core mission—building women’s collective leadership and organized power—is based on the fact that women, who are most affected by the political, economic, environmental and health crises reverberating across the world, are also at the forefront of change in their communities.
+Though often invisible or portrayed as victims in the media, women bring solutions and play crucial roles in leading their communities to defend rights, fulfill needs, challenge excesses of power and promote long-term change—often at great personal risk.
+When women are better equipped, resourced and connected, they can play an even more vital and effective role in making political change that leads to real change in people’s lives.
+Mobilizing power with through grassroots organizing is the way we ensure that the people most affected participate and lead in movements for change.

-Bottom-up advocacy and movement-building approaches not only amplify the reach of change strategies, they also give legitimacy to advocacy and lobbying efforts.
-Sustained citizen action is key to closing the gap between policy commitments and implementation.
-Experience shows that good data and evidence, compelling media, and policy proposals are key ingredients to political change, but without actions that activate and show the strength of well-organized constituencies—particularly those most affected by the unresolved problems—powerbrokers are less likely to move.
-In recent years, the mobilizations of people on climate change, corruption, racist policing, and fees for education have made once invisible issues headline news, placing them at the top of policy agendas and election campaigns.
+Bottom-up advocacy and movement-building approaches not only amplify the reach of change strategies, they also ground our advocacy and lobbying efforts.
+Sustained popular action is key to closing the gap between policy commitments and implementation.
+Experience shows that good data and evidence, compelling media, and concrete policy proposals are key ingredients to political change, but without actions that activate and show the strength of well-organized constituencies—particularly those most affected by the unresolved problems—powerbrokers are less likely to move.
+In recent years, mass mobilizations on climate change, corruption, racist policing, and fees for education have made once-invisible issues headline news, placing them at the top of policy agendas and election campaigns.

 “While policy is critical, we need to broaden our understanding of winning so that winning and building are not at polar opposites.
 The vital link between them is a long-term vision.”—Jojo Geronimo, Making Change Happen 3: Power

-In any given action or activity, many different roles and leadership opportunities are available.
-Constituents can get involved in research and information dissemination to make a case, or they can participate in learning and leadership opportunities associated with outreach, community education, media, etc. Where violence is a factor, for example, it is important for mobilization strategies to include information and analysis of context, urgent action plans, social media alerts and self-protection mechanisms that maximize the safety of everyone involved, on all levels.
+In any given action or activity, we have an array of roles and leadership opportunities available.
+Constituents can get involved in research and information dissemination to make a case, or they can participate in learning and leadership opportunities associated with outreach, community education, media, etc. If we’re working in a hostile context, it’s important for mobilization strategies to include information and analysis of context, urgent action plans, social media alerts and self-protection mechanisms that maximize the safety of everyone involved, on all levels.
 Building collective power depends on uniting strengths, but it also depends on respect and taking care of each other to be sustainable and reflect the world we are building.